Climate and Average Weather Year Round in Salt Lake City Utah, United States

 In Salt Lake City, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Salt Lake City begins around May 31 and lasts for 4.8 months, ending around October 25.
-On August 18, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 79% of the time, and overcast or mostly cloudy 21% of the time.
+The clearer part of the year in Salt Lake City begins around June 1 and lasts for 4.8 months, ending around October 26.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%